timb-103/saas-starter-stack/partials/sections.md

       description: Tools for creating and managing a blog.
     - name: Link Shortening
       description: Tools for shortening and managing links.
-    - name: Media Processing & CDNs
+    - name: Media Processing and CDNs
       description: Tools for processing media and managing content delivery networks.
     - name: Website Analytics
       description: Tools for tracking and analyzing website traffic.